zuozhenggh/learning-library/developer-library/forms-to-oci/forms-instance/forms-instance.md

 ### Objectives

 In this lab, you will:
-* Install an Oracle Forms Server
+* Provision an Oracle Forms Server environment

 ### Prerequisites

 This lab assumes you have:
 * Followed the previous lab

-## Task 1: Install the Forms Server
+## Task 1: Provision Oracle Forms

 Go to the Marketplace.